Level/abstract-level/UPGRADING.md

 #### 1.2.
 New: events & idempotent open

 The prototype of `require('abstract-leveldown').AbstractLevelDOWN` now inherits from `require('events').EventEmitter`.
-Opening and closing is idempotent and safe, and emits the same events as `levelup` would (with the exception of the 'ready' alias that `levelup` has for the 'open' event - `abstract-leveldown` only emits 'open').
+Opening and closing is idempotent and safe, and an instance emits the same events as `levelup` would (with the exception of the 'ready' alias that `levelup` has for the 'open' event - `abstract-leveldown` only emits 'open').

 #### 1.3.
 New: deferred open

 Deferred open is built-in.
 This means an `abstract-leveldown` instance opens itself a tick after its constructor returns.
 Any operations made until opening has completed are queued up in memory.
 When opening completes the operations are replayed.
 If opening has failed (and this is a new behavior compared to `levelup`) the operations will yield errors.
 The `abstract-leveldown` prototype has a new `defer()` method for an implementation to defer custom operations.

 The initial `status` of an `abstract-leveldown` instance is now 'opening', and the previous `status` 'new' is gone.
 Wrapping an `abstract-leveldown` instance with `deferred-leveldown` or `levelup` is no longer supported.
 It will either throw or exhibit undefined behavior.

 #### 1.4.
 New: state checks